Alamut Batch is an efficient high-throughput human variant annotation engine for large studies like NGS analysis.

 The annotation engine supports human genes (protein coding, non-protein coding and pseudogenes).

-The data enrichment is based on the well-curated Alamut® software Suite database and on efficient prediction tools.
+The data enrichment is based on the well-curated Alamut® software Suite database and on efficient external prediction tools.

 Alamut Batch is easy to integrate into any analysis pipeline (Linux, Windows).

 It uses standard bioinformatics file formats (e.g. tab-delimited, VCF).